ncsurobotics/SW-KiCadTemplates/README.md

 - Design Rules
     - Constraints
         - Fill in everything your manufactuerer specifies
+    - Make appropriate chances in the default netclass section
     - Make no changes in other sections (that should be per-board not template)